 There is no better way to describe this pudding, usually reserved for special occasions as “a heavenly treat”.

-This pudding with a Malay origin is made with thick coconut milk and the solid form of coconut treacle, called “jaggery”.
-Traditionally it is made by steaming in an aluminium pudding basin, dipped into a large pan half filled with water.
+This pudding has a Malay origin and is made with thick coconut milk and the solid form of coconut treacle, called “jaggery”.
+Traditionally, this is made by steaming in an aluminium pudding basin, dipped into a large pan half filled with water.

 However, you can also bake it in a Pyrex dish in the oven which is much easier.
 If you fancy the original taste, do not hesitate to steam it .
 Either way, you will come to love it!!